 These are some of the best things you can do at night are listed below:

-- Enjoy live music Gaudi’s mind-boggling mansions at nighttime, an audio-guided tour with two-time slots (6 pm to 8 pm) or (7 pm to 9 pm), tickets priced at €49 per person.
+- Enjoy live music at Gaudi’s mind-boggling mansions at nighttime, an audio-guided tour with two-time slots (6 pm to 8 pm) or (7 pm to 9 pm), and tickets priced at €49 per person.

 - A guided tour of La Sagrada Familia in the daytime and experience Magic Fountain in the evening.

-- Sail a romantic sunset cruise, classic sailing yacht, with a glass of Cava will make an ideal couple getaway.
+- Sail a romantic sunset cruise, a classic sailing yacht, with a glass of Cava, which will make an ideal couple getaway.
 Tickets as low as €59 per person

 - Do Paddleboarding by moonlight onto the Mediterranean when the stars come out you get a gorgeous glimpse of marine life.